ajahne/blog/_drafts/2019-2-10-radical-candor-chapter-notes.md

 - Excellent performance/steep growth trajectory
 - When you find super stars, keep them challenged (nts: develop a plan specifically for that person); make sure they are constantly learning
 - Steep trajectory is like a shooting star, lucky to have in orbit for a while, trying to hold on is futile
   - Don’t squash or block them, might be working for them one day!
 - Google has people nominate themselves for positions: can this work in a smaller team?
 Need a committee to review "promotion packet" - manager is not on the committee; avoids promotions based on loyalty
 - Allow for free transfers between teams (how to even do this)
 - NTS: how can we crowdsource more ideas?
-- Do not conflate management and growth
+- **Do not conflate management and growth**
   - Need a trajectory not just for managers or people who want to manage, but for individual contributors as well!
 (This is why the career ladder matters so much)
   - When management is the only path to higher compensation, everyone losses.
 People become bosses not because they want the role, but more about higher compensation.
 Can be miserable for all involved
 - Managing the middle
   - No such thing as B-player and mediocre human being.
 Everyone can be excellent at something
   - Set and uphold the quality bar
   - Do not get sucked into Ruinous Empathy when managing people who are doing OK, but not great.
   - Accepting mediocrity isn’t good for anyone.
   - Author had a policy of having people who had not been performing well for two years take the lead on a major initiative - if they shine here, great, if not, it’s not a fit.
 If after 2 years someone not doing well, let them go (seems like up or out to me.
 So while not everyone is a superstar, everyone must be a "star")
 - Poor performance/ negative growth trajectory: part ways
   - When someone is not performing well, it is best for that person, you, and the team, to let them go
 - Consider: have you given radically candid guidance, do you understand the person’s performance on the team, have you sought advice from others?
 - Better to have a hole than an asshole
 - Retaining people who are doing poor work, penalizes people doing excellent work
 - Low performance/steep growth trajectory; manager, look at yourself in the mirror
   - If you put someone in the wrong role, it’s your fault
   - Reasons it may not work: wrong role, new to role; too much too fast; personal problems; poor fit
   - NTS: examine team and identify these (if they exist)
   - Avoid permanent markers and labels
 - Peoples performance changes over time

 ## 4: drive results collaboratively
-- better results if (when) you lay down your power and work more collaboratively
+- Better results if (when) you lay down your power and work more collaboratively
 - Get buy-in from the team in decisions
 - Help people understand the why
 - Insist that people tell you you’re wrong